zeromq/pyzmq/README.rst

 Versioning
 ==========

-Current development version of pyzmq is 2.1.1, and targets zeromq master.
+Current release of pyzmq is 2.1.1, and targets libzmq-2.1.1rc1.
 For zeromq 2.0.10 or `maint` branch, use pyzmq release 2.0.10 or the 2.0.x development branch.

 PyZMQ versioning follows 0MQ versioning.
-In general, your pyzmq version should be the same as that of your zeromq, but due to the generally growing API of zeromq, your pyzmq should *not* be newer than your zeromq.
+In general, your pyzmq version should be the same as that of your libzmq, but due to the generally growing API of zeromq, your pyzmq should *not* be newer than your zeromq.
 This is a strict restriction for pyzmq <= 2.1.0, but we intend to support zeromq >= 2.1.0 for pyzmq 2.1.x.

 Documentation
 =============

 See PyZMQ's Sphinx `generated documentation <http://zeromq.github.com/pyzmq>`_ on GitHub for API details, and some notes on Python and Cython development.

 Downloading
 ===========